 Chickens were difficult to keep during wartime, so the average Brit was only allowed a single egg a week as part of his ration.
 (Vegetarians received more eggs, but they got no meat allowance.)
 People were encouraged to raise their own chickens.
-If they did, their egg rations were replaced by chicken feed and they could have their chickens’ eggs free of ration.
+If they did, their egg rations were replaced by chicken feed, and they could have their chickens’ eggs free of ration restrictions.

-Of course, not everyone had the space or time to start a small chicken farm.
-For those individuals, powdered egg was brought in from America.
-This was just dehydrated egg, which was much easier and cheaper to transport.
+Of course, not everyone had space or time to start a small chicken farm.
+For those individuals, the powdered egg was brought in from America.
+This was just a dehydrated egg, which was much easier and cheaper to transport.

 The public hated it.
 An energetic government campaign tried to convince people that dried egg powder was really just as good as a normal egg after water was added, but people couldn’t get used to the strange texture.

-This powdered egg was put to use in cakes, custards, and omelettes.
+This powdered egg was put to use in cakes, custards, and omelets.
 But for years, the traditional fried-egg-on-toast snack was nothing but a dream for many Brits.

 2 Kraft Mac & Cheese